sabaknazneen/Fake-Human-Face-Generator-using-GAN/README.md

 real images .
 As we can see nowadays creating fake or edited images is very easy.
 To identify these kinds of images, we can build a 50 model.
 For this model to be trained we can use the computer generated images to identify the real and fake images.
-We use the fake computer generated images in v
+We use the fake computer generated images in visual art and the advertising industries.
+These images have a huge role in computer games.
+In computer and mobile games along with play station games, these images can be used.
+As augmented reality and virtual reality are growing rapidly, we can use these computer generated fake images.